 Regulations, laws, and fear have the gun purchasers and naïve individuals a bit edgy.
-The law abiding citizens that have every right to bear arms, are frightened by the president’s views.
-Lack of education causes fear and fear breeds trouble.
-So, if you are a business that sells guns, here are few things to do to adhere to laws and maintain your merchant account.
+The law-abiding citizens that have every right to bear arms are frightened by the president’s views.
+Lack of education causes fears and fear breeds trouble.
+So, if you are a business that sells guns, here are a few things to do to adhere to laws and maintain your merchant account.

 You’re bouncing around

 A few things to consider before you begin: